HwWobbe/DefinitiveData-DeltaAlerts/README.md

 #### Lede
 * PlusCodes are very appealing
-* * Part of the appeal is that they can be a masterKey to a table of As=ddress Aliases
+* * Part of the appeal is that they can be a masterKey to a table of Address Aliases & other tables with an AddressKey
 * * a rigorous relativeValue to competing solutions is underway
 * * * googleMaps ; TeraNet ; ESRI ; What#Words ; ...
 * * * pricing is obviously set to encourage small, speculative developments